Our Research Areas.

 What types of research projects do you specialize in?

-We’re a team of researchers committed to using data science and randomized experiments to study a variety of policy issues in business and government.
-We specialize in 2 types of policy studies—the first are causal inference problems where there is a compelling need for behavioral insights and evidence-based impact evaluation.
+We’re a team of researchers committed to using data science and randomized experiments to study a variety of issues in business and government.
+We specialize in 2 types of policy-relevant studies—the first are causal inference problems where there is a compelling need for behavioral insights and evidence-based impact evaluation.
 The second are prediction policy problems where machine intelligence and big data can be used to accelerate social discovery.

 Are you available for press quotes or media interviews?